mohamadi7613/mycheat/py/django-rest.md

 # 3. User Model in other Models
-from django.contrib.auth.models import User    # import User Model class Review(models.Model):                  # get user from /admin page for using in other models
+from usersapp.models import CustomUser           # if you customise User Model from django.contrib.auth.models import User    # import User Model class Review(models.Model):                  # get user from /admin page for using in other models
     reviewer = models.ForeignKey(User, on_delete=models.CASCADE, related_name='reviews')      # we should change serializer too